Volt UK: 2025

+2026

+On 19 February 2026 Volt UK endorsed the Rejoin EU candidate Joseph O'Meachair for the 2026 Gorton and Denton by-election.

 Ideology and policies

-The party states that it supports 5+1 fundamental challenges (1.
-Smart state, 2.
-Economic renaissance, 3.
-Social equality, 4.
-Global balance, 5.
-Citizen empowerment, +1 European reform) defined by Volt Europa.
-In addition to the pan-European policies of Volt, the British branch has some additional policies including electoral reform, rejoining the EU, action to address climate change, and reform of political campaigns.
+The party states that it supports the "5+1 fundamental challenges" defined by Volt Europa: a smart state, economic renaissance, social equality, global balance, citizen empowerment, and European reform.
+In addition to the pan-European policies of Volt, additional policies of the British branch include electoral reform, rejoining the EU, action to address climate change, and reform of political campaigns.

 Volt Scotland

 Volt Scotland is the Scottish branch of Volt UK.
-It participated in the 2021 Scottish Parliament election with two candidates standing, unsuccessfully, on Renew Scotland's party list.
-For the Scottish Parliament elections, Volt endorsed a multiple-choice referendum on the issue of Scottish independence like its Renew counterparts.
+It stood two candidates in the 2021 Scottish Parliament election on Renew Scotland's party list, though neither were elected.
+For the Scottish Parliament elections, Volt endorsed a multiple-choice referendum on the issue of Scottish independence, alongside Renew Scotland.
 Renew Scotland contested five regions and no constituencies in the election, receiving 493 votes nationwide.
-The party also stood one candidate at the 2022 Scottish local elections, with their candidate garnering 4.06% of first preference votes in the four-member Pollokshields ward.
+Volt UK also stood one candidate at the 2022 Scottish local elections, with their candidate receiving 4.06% of first preference votes in the four-member Pollokshields ward.